Glastonbury High School: Renovations and building history

+Glastonbury High School was built in 1953 and had renovations done in 2007 when a science wing was added.

 In June 2016, the school board approved plans to build a brand new artificial turf soccer field with lights on the Baldwin Fields behind the school building.
 The field is planned to be built in 2017 and is estimated to cost around $1.6 million.
 Included in the plan are bleachers for 250 spectators, a fence around the field, and ball netting to catch loose balls.
 Space will be set aside for another project in the future which will include storage, bathrooms, and locker rooms.

+In 2022 the school opened a new "STEAM" lab in the E wing where the automotive workshop was once located.
+The lab features software and technology to help students conduct their own research.
+The addition cost $300,000 to construct and an additional $400,000 to fully furnish.
+The renovation also included a renovation of the adjacent graphics design classroom.